SimonAMott/VehicleApp/README.md

 Running the application and accessing the results:-
-    - The only verb available to call the app is 'POST' and running locally the application can be accessed (via Postmand for example) at localhost:8080/vehicles
+    - The only verb available to call the app is 'POST' and running locally the application can be accessed (via Postman for example) at localhost:8080/vehicles

-    - The database can be accessed while the applicatio is running at:- http://localhost:8080/h2-console
+    - The database can be accessed while the application is running at:- http://localhost:8080/h2-console

     -   User name is sa (the h2 default), and no password has been set.